 Octopus - The ultimate explorer yacht

-One of the world's most famous superyachts, Octopus, has been listed for sale.
-The 126-meter (414-foot) yacht Octopus is seeking a new owner that will have her explore the world further.
+One of the world's most famous superyachts, the 126-meter (414-foot) yacht Octopus is seeking a new owner that will have her explore the world further.

 The Espen Oeino designed world explorer, Octopus is one of the most well-traveled vessels on the global and it has visited countless destinations such as Australia, Alaska, French Polynesia, Maldives, and South Africa.
 Encompassing eight decks and with an interior volume of 9.932 GT, she is a big yacht.
 Octopus has always been well maintained throughout her current ownership having undergone an extensive maintenance period every five years, with her most recent refit completed in 2019 by Blohm + Voss in Germany.